GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

 ## Introduction

-The [open source Web Chat Control](https://github.com/Microsoft/BotFramework-WebChat) communicates with bots by using the [Direct Line API](https://docs.botframework.com/en-us/restapi/directline3/#navtitle), which allows `activities` to be sent back and forth between client and bot.
-The most common type of activity is `message`, but there are other types as well.
-For example, the activity type `typing` indicates that a user is typing or that the bot is working to compile a response.

-You can use the backchannel mechanism to exchange information between client and bot without presenting it to the user by setting the activity type to `event`.
-The web chat control will automatically ignore any activities where `type="event"`.

-Essentially the backchannel allows client and server to exchange any data needed, from requesting the client's time zone to reading a GPS location or what the user is doing on a web page.
+The backchannel mechanism allows a client app and the bot to exchange information that is invisible to the user.
+Examples of this could be from requesting the client's time zone to reading a GPS location or what the user is doing on a web page.
 The bot can even guide the user by automatically filling out parts of a form and so on.
-The backchannel closes the gap between client JavaScript and bots.
+The backchannel closes the gap between  JavaScript client apps and bots.

-In this exercise, the bot and web page will use the backchannel mechanism to exchange information that is invisible to the user.
-The bot will request that the web page show the knowledge base search results, and the web page will request that the bot show the detail of an article.
+In this exercise, you will add a Web Page to your app.
+The bot and web page will use the backchannel mechanism communicate.
+The bot will send the users issue to the web page, which will display related KB articles for that issue.
+The goal would be that a human supervisor agent can decide if there is an article that can help the user without the creation of a ticket.
+If he finds one, the supervisor agent clicks the article to display it in the bot conversation.

-Inside [this folder](./exercise8-BackChannel) you will find a solution with the code that results from completing the steps in this exercise.
+Inside [this folder](./exercise8-Backchannel) you will find a solution with the code that results from completing the steps in this exercise.
 You can use this solutions as guidance if you need additional help as you work through this exercise.
-Remember that for using it, you first need to run `npm install` and complete the placeholders of the **Web Chat Channel Secrets**.
+Remember that for using it, you first need to run `npm install` and complete the placeholders in the `.env` file.

-If you are not following all the exercises maybe you don't have already register your bot.
-To know how to register your bot, please refer to the [Exercise 5](./exercise5-Deployment.md).

 ## Prerequisites